JakobJingleheimer/react-form5/README.md

-`--colour-warning` | background colour of a "warning" button `--default-border-radius` | field corner rounding `--default-boxshadow` | drop shadow on buttons and fields `--default-padding` | innder spacing of fields and minimum inner spacing for buttons `--default-transition` | css transitions applied to changes on buttons and fields `--grid-gutter` | space between css grid layout cells (labels + fields, fields + fields)
+`--colour-warning` | background colour of a "warning" button `--default-border-radius` | field corner rounding `--default-boxshadow` | drop shadow on buttons and fields `--default-padding` | inner spacing of fields and minimum inner spacing for buttons `--default-transition` | css transitions applied to changes on buttons and fields `--grid-gutter` | space between css grid layout cells (labels + fields, fields + fields)

 Labels of fields set to required are automatically styled with an "*" in an accessibility-friendly way.

-Otherwise, implementer's css modules are consumed via css modules.
+Implementer's css modules are consumed via css modules (passed as normal via `className`).

 ## Component consumption

-If a field is supplied validation props (`minLength`, `required`, etc), the Form component will automatically trigger its fields ("form controls") to self-validate and display relevant errors upon submit.
-Each field supports supplying custom validation messages via the Constraints Validation API—when no custom message(s) are supplied, it uses the browser's defaults.
+If a field is supplied validation props (`minLength`, `required`, etc), the component will automatically trigger its fields ("form controls") to self-validate and display relevant errors upon submit.
+Each field supports supplying custom validation messages via the Constraints Validation API—when no custom message(s) are supplied, browser defaults (which are pretty good and support i18n for free) are used.
 A Form submitted with invalid fields will abort the submission (the supplied `onSubmit` callback will not be called).

 Any props not specific to this package are passed to the relative element.